(keep reading to learn what happened)

 Jon Taffer sits outside in his SUV with his wife Nicole Taffer and reads The Chicken Bone’s Yelp reviews.

-To get a better look, Nicole goes into the bar as an undercover spy.
+To get a better look, Nicole goes into the bar as an undercover spy (she’s always quite popular when she’s spying).

 The bar is 42,000 square feet and has an L-shaped bar.